 While readers are likely aware that people in Canada fall every day, they may not realize how many injuries–such as brain injuries–are suffered as a result.
-Statistics Canada reports that falls are actually the leading cause of injury in the nation.
+Statistics Canada reports that brain injuries and falls are actually the leading cause of injury in the nation.
 In Canada each year, more than four million residents are hurt.
 While older people may be the first demographic that come to mind when one thinks about those who suffer brain injuries following a fall, the reality is it happens to people of all ages.

 There are multiple reasons why someone could fall, such as:

 - Wearing inappropriate footwear